hcnode/koa-cola/README.md

 > Koa requires node v7.6.0 or higher for ES2015 and async function support.

-so koa-cola requires node v7.6.0 or higher as well.
-Node.js v8 comes with significantly improved performance of ES2017 async functions, so node v8 or higher is recommended.
+koa-cola requires node v7.6.0 or higher as well.
+Node.js 8.0 comes with significantly improved performance of ES2017 async functions, so node.js 8.0 or higher is recommended.

 * `npm i koa-cola -g` install global koa-cola
 * `koa-cola new koa-cola-app` create new koa-cola project in current folder